rxdu/libgraph/docs/index.md

     typedef typename Vertex::const_edge_iterator const_edge_iterator;

     /* Modify vertex or edge of the graph */
-    /// This function is used to create a vertex in the graph that associates with the given node. vertex_iterator AddVertex(State state);
+    /// This function is used to create a vertex in the graph that
+    /// associates with the given node.
+    vertex_iterator AddVertex(State state);

-    /// This function checks if a vertex exists in the graph and remove it if presents. void RemoveVertex(int64_t state_id);
+    /// Removes a vertex if exists.
+    void RemoveVertex(int64_t state_id);
     void RemoveVertex(State state);

-    /// This function is used to add an edge between the vertices associated with the given two states.
+    /// Add an edge between vertices associated with the given states.
-    /// Update the transition if edge already exists. void AddEdge(State sstate, State dstate, Transition trans);
+    /// Update the transition if an edge already exists. void AddEdge(State sstate, State dstate, Transition trans);

-    /// This function is used to remove the directed edge from src_node to dst_node. bool RemoveEdge(State sstate, State dstate);
+    /// This function is used to remove the directed edge from
+    /// src_node to dst_node.
+    bool RemoveEdge(State sstate, State dstate);

     /* Undirected Graph */
-    /// This function is used to add an undirected edge connecting two nodes void AddUndirectedEdge(State sstate, State dstate, Transition trans);
+    /// Add an undirected edge connecting two states void AddUndirectedEdge(State sstate, State dstate, Transition trans);

-    /// This function is used to remove the edge from src_node to dst_node. bool RemoveUndirectedEdge(State src_node, State dst_node);
+    /// Remove the edge from src_node to dst_node.
+    bool RemoveUndirectedEdge(State src_node, State dst_node);

     /// This functions is used to access all edges of a graph